erusso7/fraud-detection-example/README.md

 # Trino Demo

-This repository contains a demo of trino.
+This repository contains a demo of trino showing how to fetch `.parquet` files from "S3" (minio in this case) and performing some queries with trino SQL.
-Use the file `./example/fraud.parquet` as an example to perform some queries, or run

 ## Tech stack
 * Trino (formerly PrestoSQL)